York University Libraries provide a broad range of expertise and services to support research and publishing.

 Scholarly communications traditionally includes the processes and modes through which scholars disseminate research findings.
 In response to the increasing complexity of publishing and funding landscapes, scholarly communications now also includes issues related to copyright, open access, author rights, data management, and research metrics, among others.

-Much like a Social Security Number (SIN), unique researcher identifiers like ORCID, Scopus ID, and Web of Science ResearcherID allow researchers to distinguish themselves and get correct attribution for their work.
-Enhance your online presence by creating, monitoring, and linking researcher identifiers to help track and increase the impact of your research.
-It is important to check and correct your author profiles because your publications may be dispersed across multiple IDs that have been created on the same platform.
-Additionally, the interoperability of ORCID also allows you to connect different researcher identifiers by linking to it in Scopus and Web of Science.
+There are several types of author profiles that can be created and managed.
+Of note, some profiles are automatically created once you have an article that is indexed, notably the Scopus database.
+An author profile contains a unique author or researcher identifier that is assigned to you and follows you over the course of your academic and professional career.
+Much like a Social Security Number (SIN), unique author identifiers like ORCID, Scopus ID, and Web of Science ResearcherID allow researchers to distinguish themselves, even if names, employment, and affiliations change.
+It is important to check and correct your author profiles, because your publications may be fragmented with multiple IDs that have been created by different profiling platforms.
+Enhance your visibility by creating and monitoring author profiles over time.
 Learn how to correct your author details, add your institutional affiliation, merge author profiles, and ensure your publications are correctly attributed to you:

 - Create and update your ORCID profile

-- Check and update your Scopus ID profile (this is automatically created for you in Scopus)
+- Check and update your Scopus author profile

-- Create and update your Web of Science ResearcherID profile
+- Create and update your Web of Science author profile

-Need help with your researcher identifiers?
-Contact us at firstname.lastname@example.org.
+Need help with your author profile?
+Contact us at email@example.com.

 Where to publish?
 How does one make publications accessible?